asadprodhan/plh-behavioral-earlywarning-demo/README.md

 > This repo is a **pilot demo** showing how common dairy sensor signals (rumination, activity, SCC, milk yield) can be transformed into **interpretable early-warning visualisations**.

+## **Example 1 — Herd-Level Rumination Heatmap (Early-Warning Overview)**

+**Objective**

+- To provide a single, herd-level view of rumination behaviour
+- To enable rapid identification of individual cows deviating from their own normal patterns
+- To use individual cow-level threshold, rather than relying on fixed herd-wide thresholds or one-cow-at-a-time dashboards

 ---

 ## What’s inside